Defensive Rebalancing for Automated Market Makers: Rebalancing as Convex Optimization

-for $w_i > 0$ is arbitrage-free. \end{corollary} For the objective function, we choose to maximize the product of the CFMMs' liquidities.
-This objective is not convex, but it can be made convex through a log transform:
+For the objective function, we choose to maximize the product of the CFMMs' liquidities.
+Maximizing this objective is not directly a convex optimization problem, but it can be made convex through a log transform:

-Because each $\log F_i(\cdot,\cdot)$ is concave on its domain by hypothesis, $L(\cdot,\cdot)$ is concave as the sum of concave functions. \Cref{program} shows the complete convex optimization problem. \begin{theorem} The optimization program in \Cref{program} is convex. \end{theorem}
+Because each $\log F_i(\cdot,\cdot)$ is concave on its domain by hypothesis, $L(\cdot,\cdot)$ is concave as the sum of concave functions. \Cref{program} shows the complete convex optimization problem.